Avoid breaking promises and improve customer service with these three steps

 In a perfect world, customers could select a delivery date when they placed their order on the website.
 Other furniture retailers do this, and it’s really convenient.

 The next best option would be to update the language on the website to give customers a clear understanding of when their order would be delivered.
-This could prevent confused customers from contacting customer service when their orders didn’t arrive on the date expected.
+This could prevent confused customers from contacting customer service when their orders didn’t arrive when expected.

 Internal communication could also be improved.
 After speaking with Kymber, a supervisor, I learned about several of the company’s internal challenges: